Blog icon

 What about nuclear energy?

-The latest GenCost 2023-24 report (released 22 May 2024) includes large-scale nuclear costs for the first time, reflecting increased stakeholder interest.
+The GenCost 2023-24 report (released 22 May 2024) was the first time detailed large-scale nuclear costs were presented for Australia, reflecting increased stakeholder interest.

 While Australia has no experience with large-scale nuclear units, a review of the available evidence did not uncover any known technical barriers.